gravitational/teleport/docs/admin-guide.md

 # This section configures the 'proxy servie'
 proxy_service:
     enabled: yes
+    # SSH forwrading/proxy address.
+Command line (CLI) clients always begin their
+    # SSH sessions by connecting to this port
-    listen_addr: 127.0.0.1:3023
+    listen_addr: 0.0.0.0:3023

+    # Reverse tunnel listening address.
+An auth server (CA) can establish an outbound
+    # (from behind the firwall) connection to this address.
+This will allow users of
+    # the outside CA to connect to behind-the-firewall nodes.
+    tunnel_listen_addr: 0.0.0.0:3024

+    # The HTTPS listen address to serve the Web UI and also to authenticate the
+    # command line (CLI) users via password+HOTP
-    web_listen_addr: 127.0.0.1:3080
+    web_listen_addr: 0.0.0.0:3080

-    # TLS certificate for the server-side HTTPS connection.
+    # TLS certificate for the HTTPS connection.
+Configuring these properly is
-    # Configuring these properly is critical for Teleport security.
+    # critical for Teleport security.
     https_key_file: /etc/teleport/teleport.key
     https_cert_file: /etc/teleport/teleport.crt
 ```